 “We believe that academic endeavors are essential for individuals to reach their full potential.
 For that reason, our chapter is encouraging students to attend a four-year institution and reach higher educational achievement,” said PRSA California Gold Coast Chapter President and Scholarship Committee Chair Nancy Mayerson.

 The chapter raised funds for the scholarships through program meeting fees and sponsorships, and hopes to grow the scholarship fund as the chapter grows.

 “We believe that the heart of a successful PR career is service to one’s community, so we’re seeking students who have both high academic achievement and a solid commitment to community service.
 So many worthy organizations rely on public relations and community outreach to fulfill their mission, and we want to see our young professionals helping to make a difference,” Mayerson said.

-Applications are being accepted through February 28, 2019.
-Winners will be announced in May of 2019.
 To be eligible for the scholarships, students must:

 Camarillo, Calif.-The California Gold Coast Chapter of the Public Relations Society of America recently awarded its annual scholarships to Stephanie Sellin and Lauren Graf, two students attending four-year colleges in the chapter’s geographic territory of Ventura, Santa Barbara and San Luis Obispo counties.
 The scholarship program is designed to support local education and professionalism in communication and public relations.